Indigenous Peoples' Rights Act of 1997: Justice system and Conflict resolution

+Jurisdiction, SECTION 6.
+Filing of Case Directly With the Commission not Allowed. — No case shall be brought directly to the Commission except in cases where the Commission exercises exclusive and original jurisdiction. and RULE IV, Precondition for Adjudication SECTION 9.
+Exhaustion of remedies provided under customary laws. — No case shall be brought before the RHO or the Commission unless the parties have exhausted all remedies provided for under customary laws.

+wherefore, when resolving disputes involving ICCs/IPs the primacy of customary laws shall be upheld, the regular courts shall consider the Tribal Courts decision making to create a harmonious decision making in the Philippine judicial system, "no case shall be brought directly to the NCIP and any inferior court of the philippines, the primacy of customary laws shall be upheld".

 Rights to ancestral domain

 Chapter III, section 7 of the Republic Act No. 8371 of 1997 covers the 8 Rights to Ancestral Domain.
 This chapter focuses on the identification and protection of the entitlement of the Indigenous Cultural Communities (ICC), and the Indigenous Peoples (IPs) as the proper owners of their ancestral land.
 The following rights are listed below:

 This was implemented in order to stop the historical injustices experienced by the IPs.
 Despite the implementation of the law since the year 1997, the IPs of the Philippines still persistently experience injustices.
 The IPs are struggling fighting for their rights because they feel like the government has continued to neglect them.

 The main criticism concerning R.A.
 8371 is that it is ambiguous.
 One of the issues it encountered was that it is inconsistent and conflicting with the Philippines' constitution (2).

 This has become the case because of the doctrine of jura regalia, which means that "all lands of the public domain belong to the state" (2).
 The next problem encountered was that the ancestral domain rights' legal characterisation as "private but communal" differentiated from the Philippines' civil law's idea of co-ownership of real property.
 This meant that areas in ancestral domains is shared by the members of the community, but that does not mean that they are considered as co-owners of the said property according to the New Civil Code (2).